edward-playground/aidefend-mcp/INSTALL.md

 **What this does:**
 - `-d` means "detached" (runs in background)
 - Builds a Docker image (first time only, takes 2-3 minutes)
-- Downloads Python/Node.js if needed
+- Downloads Python if needed
 - Starts the service
 - Creates a persistent data volume